 Engineered wood floors are real wood floors that are manufactured using multiple layers of wood veneers.
-The layers that you cannot see can be the same species, or of different species.
+The layers that you cannot see can be the same species or of different species.
 The grain of each layer runs in perpendicular directions, which makes it very dimensionally stable.
-This means that the wood will expand and contract less than solid wood flooring during fluctuations in humidity and temperature.
+This means that the wood will expand and contract less than solid wood flooring during humidity and temperature fluctuations.
 Engineered floors can be nailed or stapled to a wood subfloor or glued down to a wood or concrete subfloor.
-This makes engineered wood floors ideal for slab and basement installations, but they can be used in any room above, on or below grade.
-While this type of flooring can be sanded and refinished, it cannot be done as many times as solid wood flooring.
+This makes engineered wood floors ideal for slab and basement installations, but they can be used in any room above, on, or below grade.
+While this flooring type can be sanded and refinished, it cannot be done as many times as solid wood flooring.

 #2 Which wood species is right for my South Carolina Home?

-Choosing the right species of wood flooring for you is strictly a matter of your style, budget, and personal preference.
+Choosing the right wood flooring species for you is strictly a matter of your style, budget, and personal preference.
 More than 50 domestic and imported species of wood flooring are available to achieve a unique look.